Skip to content

 Creating demand helps to feed the funnel from the top, increasing the revenue potential at the bottom.

-The more demand that sales are able to capture at the bottom of the funnel, the easier it is to hit their revenue targets.
+The more demand sales can capture at the bottom of the funnel, the easier it is for them to hit their revenue targets.

-If marketing is focused only on capturing demand and not on creating it, then that capture demand function becomes much harder.
+If marketing is focused only on capturing demand and not on creating it, then the function of capturing demand becomes much harder.

 Demand generation funnel